History of the New York City Police Department: 21st century

 New York fire department personnel examining a smashed New York City police car, during 9/11.

 During the 2001 September 11 attacks, 23 NYPD officers were killed when the World Trade Center collapsed due to terrorist attacks.
 More lives were lost that year than in any other year in the department's history.
 The NYPD Counter-Terrorism Bureau was founded in 2002 as a result of the tragedy and the threats to attack the city that followed.
+The Zone Assessment Unit, a spy unit of the NYPD's Intelligence Bureau disbanded in 2014, surveilled mosques and businesses owned by Muslims in its Muslim Surveillance Program.

 On June 4, 2014, the NYPD made the largest gang bust in New York history, arresting 103 individuals of gangs at the Manhattanville Houses and Grant Houses with extensive help from the Manhattan District Attorney, Cyrus R. Vance Jr. 95 of the 103 people arrested charged took plea deals.
 Since the raid, shootings have declined 34 percent but neighborhood residents and gang policing experts feel that the sweep didn't reduce gang crime or gang affiliation and anticipate more violence, citing historic tensions between the developments and institutionalized racism as motivations behind the bust.